ryujinx-mirror/ryujinx/README.md

 ## Compatibility

-As of October 2023, Ryujinx has been tested on approximately 4,200 titles;
+As of May 2024, Ryujinx has been tested on approximately 4,300 titles;
-over 4,150 boot past menus and into gameplay, with roughly 3,500 of those being considered playable.
+over 4,100 boot past menus and into gameplay, with roughly 3,550 of those being considered playable.

 You can check out the compatibility list [here](https://github.com/Ryujinx/Ryujinx-Games-List/issues).